Zebraszebras/React-exam/README.md

 # Travel App

-The Travel App is a web application that allows users to manage and view their travel trips.
-It provides features for creating new trips, viewing trip details, and deleting trips.
+The Travel App is a web application that allows users to view, add, delete travel trips.

 ## Technologies Used